 Public information refers to information collected, assembled, produced or maintained in the course of transacting public business.
 It may be on paper or film or in electronic communications such as emails, Internet postings, text messages or instant messages.

 Some information is not open to the public.
 These types of information are listed as exceptions in the Texas Public Information Act.
-They include information on personnel records, pending litigation, competitive bids, trade secrets, real estate deals and certain legal matters involving attorney-client privilege.
+They include some information in personnel records, pending litigation, competitive bids, trade secrets, real estate deals and certain legal matters involving attorney-client privilege.
 Attorneys’ fees paid by a governmental body are generally public.

 Generally, the front page of a police report is public.
 Records that would hinder the investigation or prosecution of a crime if they are released are exempt from disclosure.